garagehive/garagehive.github.io/docs/garagehive-jobsheet-cancel-and-correct.md

    ![](media/garagehive-correct-jobsheet1.gif)

-3. To correct a jobsheet, open it and select **Correct** from the actions bar, then **Correct Document** from the drop-down menu.
+3. To correct a jobsheet, open it and select **Correct** from the menu bar, then **Correct Document** from the drop-down menu.
 You'll see a notification confirming that the **Posted Jobsheet** will be cancelled and a new version of the Jobsheet will be created for you to make the correction; select **Yes**.
 4. The mileage is zero notification will appear, along with posting and work date notification; select **Yes** for both.
 5. A credit memo will be generated, as well as a new jobsheet that will be opened.